Green Hygienics Holdings Inc. Signs Exclusive Sales and Distribution Agreement for Mexico and Central America with Inter Cargo and ABA Cargo

-SAN DIEGO, June 23, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- Green Hygienics Holdings Inc. (OTCQB: GRYN) ("Green Hygienics" or the "Company") announces today that it has signed an Exclusive Sales and Distribution Agreement for Mexico and Central America with Inter Cargo and ABA Cargo, two sister companies with a successful 50-year sales and distribution track record In Mexico and other Latin American countries.
+SAN DIEGO, June 24, 2021 (GLOBE NEWSWIRE) -- via InvestorWire -- Green Hygienics Holdings Inc. (OTCQB: GRYN) ("Green Hygienics" or the "Company") announces today that it has signed an Exclusive Sales and Distribution Agreement for Mexico and Central America with Inter Cargo and ABA Cargo, two sister companies with a successful 50-year sales and distribution track record in Mexico and other Latin American countries.

 Under the terms of this agreement, Inter Cargo and ABA Cargo will deploy their sales, marketing, logistics and retail expertise to distribute the Company’s full-suite line of premium CBD products and a hemp cigarette line comprised of retail-ready, multi-SKU brands manufactured in the United States in a Food and Drug Administration (FDA)-approved manufacturing facility.